justeattakeaway/pie/.changeset/gorgeous-numbers-run.md

 "pie-monorepo": minor
 ---

-[Added] - VSCode extension recommendations for the PIE monorepo
+[Added] - VSCode extension recommendations for the PIE monorepo.